gnustep/tools-android/README.md

   -h, --help                 Print usage information and exit
 ```

-The toolchain automatically downloads and installs the NDK and prebuilt Clang release (via [install-ndk.sh](install-ndk.sh)), and builds and installs the GNUstep toolchain into the following location (`$GNUSTEP_HOME`):
+The toolchain builds and installs the GNUstep toolchain into the following location (`$GNUSTEP_HOME`):

 * macOS: `~/Library/Android/GNUstep`
 * Linux: `~/Android/GNUstep`